atanasgalchov/AgileDotNetHtml/coding-guidelines.md

 # Introduction

+The Developer Guidelines are like a railing that helps you to prevent falls in the precipice.
+Imagine that you walk by the precipice and you made wrong step, if don't have a railing you will fall in the precipice, but if have a railing you can catch and still walk.
+Here have a stable railing to help us to walk save, namely write clean, readable, and maintainable code.
 The objective of this document is to outline a set of language-level programming conventions and development guidelines to add developers to writing high-quality code.
 The rules below are some of the best practices approved by a lot of experienced developers.
 Choosing these rules is a result of years of education and professional experience with software development.
 Keeping the rules below is a warranty for write-on readable and easy maintenance code, and warranty to avoid confusion in the future.
 These guidelines used are the same ones in Framework Design Guideline by Microsoft and are: